mRcOol7/live_stream_cricket/README.md

    - Then, open `localhost:8000` in your web browser.

 ---
 ## 🎮 **How to Use**

-### 🏏 **Watch Live Cricket**:
+### 🏅 **Watch Live Sports**:
-- The default live stream will automatically load in the iframe when the page opens.
+- The default live stream will automatically load in the iframe when the page opens, featuring matches from various sports.
-- Switch between streams by clicking the buttons at the top of the page.
+- Switch between streams by clicking the buttons at the top of the page to select your preferred sport.

 ### 💬 **Engage in the Chat**:
 - Type your message into the chat input and press Enter or click "Send" to post.
 - Messages appear with timestamps, and the chat auto-scrolls to keep the conversation current.

 ### 📺 **Enable Full-Screen Mode**:
-- Double-click the video player or press the fullscreen button to toggle full-screen mode.
+- Double-click the video player or press the fullscreen button to toggle full-screen mode for an immersive viewing experience.

 ### 🖼️ **Activate Picture-in-Picture**:
 - PiP mode activates automatically when you minimize or switch tabs.
 - You can also enable it manually by right-clicking the video (in supported browsers).

+Let me know if there are any other adjustments you’d like!

 ---